CERI Computer Network Facts (and some opinion)

 5. ftp

-6. If you really have to, CERI does maintain an anonymous ftp server.
+6. If you really have to (ftp is unsecure and rapidly becoming obsolete), CERI does maintain an anonymous ftp server.
 There are two areas to it: upload and download.

 The download area is where you can give files to someone else.
 In gaia space it is in /gaia/home/ftp/download.
 Make a directory there named for your uuid.
 Then copy any files you want to share with someone else into that directory.
 In order for them to get the files, they ftp to ftp.ceri.memphis.edu, log in as anonymous, and use their email address as the password.
 They then cd to download.
 Please remove your files after the person gets them so that this disk doesn't fill up with year old trash.